Lessons from the Field: Answers to Yammer Customers About How to Effectively Use Enterprise Social Media in the Serendipity Economy

 Innovation is a good example.
 If you are focused on getting things done faster and cheaper, you may not be focused on emerging value, new materials, new science, etc. Sometimes, things like customer relationship conversations, are best considered with deliberation rather than expediency.
 Enterprise social networks are ideal for longer, more contemplative conversations.
-Other examples include strategy, competitive analysis and areas where time is not, and should not, be the primary driver.
+Other examples include strategy, competitive analysis, and areas where time is not, and should not, be the primary driver.
 When you create these kinds of conversations (vs. those focused on resolving an immediate problem) you tend to find more serendipity at the concept level.
-For problem solving, you may find serendipity in who answers the call to action, or some subtle nuance in approach, but when you talk about something like strategy, the serendipity comes from people’s experience across the organizations, sometimes even their lack of experience with the topic, which sheds new light on an area where “practitioners” make too many assumptions about who know what and how valuable that knowledge is.
+For problem-solving, you may find serendipity in who answers the call to action, or some subtle nuance in approach, but when you talk about something like strategy, the serendipity comes from people’s experience across the organizations, sometimes even their lack of experience with the topic, which sheds new light on an area where “practitioners” make too many assumptions about who knows what and how valuable that knowledge is.

 14. What is the best way to segment employees on Yammer so that they can find each other…groups?

 I’m an emergent guy.
 Most organizations over segment even their functions, creating silos and management confusion.
 I believe that enterprise social media is a great way to see what natural groups exist and let those inform your organization.
 Think about it as a learning experience.
-It’s always fascinating to see people who the organization chart doesn’t connect, connecting and creating value.
+It’s always fascinating to see people who the organization chart doesn’t connect, connecting, and creating value.
 Therein lies the serendipity.

 15. Do you have more specific examples for how to integrate social profiles with performance?